remidinishanth/scala_learnings/README.md

 * Many sources of contention, races, locking and dead-locks removed

 Read about **Companion objects**: A companion object is an object with the same name as a class or trait and is defined in the same source file as the associated file or trait.
+Ref: https://docs.scala-lang.org/overviews/scala-book/companion-objects.html